maplayers/map_layers/README.md

 MapLayers makes it easy to integrate a dynamic map in a Rails application.
 It can display map tiles and markers loaded from many different data sources.
 The included map viewer is [OpenLayers](http://www.openlayers.org/).
 With MapLayers you can :
 - create map using all available options from openlayers
 - add/remove/show/hide layers
-- trigger events on maps
+- handle events triggered on maps

 Getting Started
 ---------------